cce-bigdataintro-1160/CEBD-1160-fall-2019-site/5-pythonadv.md

 * At first it will resemble a lot like numpy Arrays, but the big difference is that we can assign labels to our n dimensional, making it possible to create DataFrames, a table structure that can be used very similarly to Excel or SQL tables
 * Has many productivity functions to facilitate data visualization, manipulation and cleaning
 * Has many data loaders making it capable of integrating with many sources like csvs, xlsx, sql and html pages
+* Let's take a look together at pandas in the CEBD-1160-code project

 1. Load the `insurance.csv` in a DataFrame using pandas.
 Explore the dataset using functions like `to_string()`, `columns`, `index`, `dtypes`, `shape`, `info()` and `describe()`.
 Use this DataFrame for the following exercises.
 2. Print only the column `age`